 PVP Watch Welcomes Subscriber Comments

-Those who have topics of community interest are encouraged to bring those issues to email@example.com
+Those who have topics of community interest are encouraged to bring those issues email@example.com as well.

 PVP Watch Welcomes Contributions